On congruence modules related to Hilbert Eisenstein series: Introduction

-We now give an outline of the thesis.
+We now give an outline of the article.
 In Section~\ref{sec:02}, we review definitions and properties of Hilbert modular forms in both the classical and the adelic settings.
-Also, we formulate cusps in the adelic language, which plays an important role in stating Theorem~\ref{11}.
+Also, we formulate cusps in the adelic language, which plays an important role in stating the main results in Section~\ref{sec:06}.

 In Section~\ref{sec:03}, we construct Eisenstein series adelically and compute their constant terms at different cusps.
-Indeed, one can do this in the classical setting (see \cite{Ohta} when $F=\Q$ and \cite{Oz} when $F\neq \Q$).
+Indeed, one can do this in the classical setting (see \cite[Proposition~2.5.5]{Ohta} and \cite[Proposition~4.7]{BDP} when $F=\Q$ and \cite[Proposition~3.4]{Oz} when $F\neq \Q$).
 One reason we have to do everything adelically is to show that the map $C_0$ in Theorem~\ref{11} commutes with Hecke operators, which we can only prove in the adelic setting.
 In addition, it is difficult to write adelic cusps in the classical setting explicitly since to do so, one has to use the strong approximation for $\GL_2$.
 The way to construct Eisenstein series adelically is to choose certain local induced representations at each place of $F$.
 We then compute their constant terms by computing local integrals at all places of $F$.
 In principle, one can obtain the Fourier expansion at all cusps if one can compute all local integrals explicitly.
 This construction is well-known to experts and has been used to study the arithmetic of Eisenstein series for different algebraic groups such as unitary and symplectic groups (see \cite{Hsieh} for example).

 In Section~\ref{sec:04}, we recall the definition of $\Lambda$-adic modular forms and construct $\Lambda$-adic Eisenstein series as examples.
-Also, we compute their constant terms at different cusps using results in Section~\ref{sec:03}, which will be used in the proof of Theorem~\ref{11}.
+Also, we compute their constant terms at different cusps using results in Section~\ref{sec:03}, which will be used in Section~\ref{sec:06}.

-In Section~\ref{sec:05}, our goal is to prove a control theorem (Corollary~\ref{655}).
-When $F=\Q$, it was proved by Hida \cite{Hida2}.
-When $F\neq \Q$, Wiles \cite{W2} proved a control theorem for the space of one-variable ordinary $\Lambda$-adic Hilbert cusp forms, and Hida \cite{Hida3} proved a theorem for the space of multivariable ordinary $\Lambda$-adic Hilbert cusp forms via a different approach.
-We follow Hida's argument to prove a theorem for the space of one-variable ordinary $\Lambda$-adic Hilbert modular forms.
-This seems to be known to experts; however, we have not found any mention of it in the literature.